The harsh reality of longline fishing

 November 18, 2011

 The world’s appetite for tuna exceeds our oceans’ capacity for production.

 Over the past several decades, vessels from far away nations (commonly referred to as Distant Water Fishing nations or DWFNs) have become reliant on tuna from foreign waters for their tuna supplies while significantly expanding their fleets.

-Moving from ocean to ocean targeting species after species, the Western and Central Pacific is today the largest source of tuna supplying over 70% of the worlds tuna for these DWFNs.
-With this migration they bring with them their old practices and usual ways of fishing an industry and region out of its ability to sustain itself in the longer term.
+Moving from ocean to ocean targeting species after species, the Western and Central Pacific is today the largest source of tuna supplying over 70% of the world’s tuna for these DWFNs.
+With this migration they bring with them their old practices of fishing a region out of its ability to sustain itself.

 Coupled with the significant amount of bycatch – in particular sharks – this vessel is amongst the 3000 longliners that fish in the Pacific high seas without any control or enforcement.
 These vessels can essentially steal millions of dollars worth of fish from Pacific Island nations by fishing in national waters after claiming to only fish in international waters, ignoring the need to pay license fees.